The Cricket Academy

-The Cricket Academy is open to all students (male and female) on a full-time course including BTEC qualifications, A-levels, higher national diplomas and degree courses.
+The Cricket Academy is open to all students (male and female) on a full-time course, including BTEC qualifications, A-levels, higher national diplomas and degree courses.

-We run a player-centred programme that aims to help students develop both as cricketers and young people.
+We run a player-centred programme that aims to help students develop both as cricketers and as young people.

 The Cricket Academy has close links with Gloucestershire Cricket and is committed to helping provide players with opportunities to play at a higher level wherever possible.

-Matches take place from April against a range of opposition including leading public schools and the MCC.
+Matches take place from April against a range of opposition, including leading public schools and the MCC.
 The programme includes both friendly and competitive opportunities.

 Chris attended SGS between 2007 and 2009 has gone on to score more than 11,000 runs for his home-town club across all formats.
 He led Gloucestershire to promotion to the 1st Division of the County Championship in 2019 and was part of the side that won the 2015 Royal London One-Day Cup.
 He previously represented England at Under 19 level.